ibm-cloud-docs/watson-knowledge-studio/tutorials-create-project.md

 ### About this task

-The creation of a machine learning annotator requires input from subject matter experts, project managers, and users who can understand and interpret statistical models.
+The creation of a machine learning model requires input from subject matter experts, project managers, and users who can understand and interpret statistical models.
 Administrators assign roles to each user, such that they have appropriate authority for their tasks.
 For more information about user roles, see [Assembling a team](/docs/services/watson-knowledge-studio/team.html).

 ### Procedure